manvocao0271/Realtime-Multiplayer-Vibe-Meter-Game/README.md

    - True value **outside the zone** → **0 pts**, regardless of proximity

 6. Results show every player's guess overlaid on the spectrum dial.
 The leaderboard updates with points earned this round.
+7. **Phrase suggestion voting (all playing phases):**
+         - Any connected player can suggest a new opposite phrase pair (left vs right).
+         - Any connected player can vote each pending suggestion with **✓** (add) or **✗** (reject) at any time while the game is in `playing`.
+         - Final decisions are only resolved at the **end of each round-results timer**:
+                 - ✓ votes >= half of connected players -> phrase is added for next round.
+                 - ✗ votes >= half of connected players -> phrase is rejected.
+                 - Tie (✓ == ✗) -> phrase stays pending, and all existing votes persist into later rounds.
-7. Play continues, rotating the Vibe Man, until a player hits the goal.
+8. Play continues, rotating the Vibe Man, until a player hits the goal.

 ---